nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <br>
 <br>

-**Step5:** With calendar storage updated, the calendar will then store events to each respective day and then the calendar will be ready to be displayed as a GUI.
+**Step5:** With calendar storage updated, the `CalendarWindow` will then store events to each respective day `CalendarWindow#loadCalendar` and then the calendar will be ready to be displayed as a GUI.
 <br>
 <br>